 Our mission is to provide a world-class environment in which our pioneering and transformative materials research programmes flourish and to translate our research into innovations in:

-- Transport: high temperature materials for gas turbines and light-weight structural alloys and composites for both aerospace and land vehicle applications.
+- Transport: We investigate high temperature materials for gas turbines and light-weight structural alloys and composites for both aerospace and land vehicle applications.

-- Novel electronic devices: thin film structures and devices for applications in areas such as photonics, sensors, thermoelectric, optoelectrics, microwave dielectrics.
+- Novel electronic devices: We investigate thin film structures and devices for applications in areas such as photonics, sensors, thermoelectric, optoelectrics, microwave dielectrics.

-- Healthcare: on biomaterials and tissue engineering focuses on regenerative medicine and nanomaterials for biosensing applications.
-Researchers collaborate closely with colleagues in the Faculty of Medicine and the Department of Life Sciences.
+- Healthcare: We investigate biomaterials and tissue engineering, focusing on regenerative medicine and nanomaterials for biosensing applications.